vm-mishchenko/draft/README.md

 - [draft list](#draft-list) — list recent runs
 - [draft status](#draft-status) — show status of a single run
 - [draft create](#draft-create) — start a new run from a spec or prompt
+- [draft babysit](#draft-babysit) — watch CI on an existing PR and fix failures
+- [draft fix-pr](#draft-fix-pr) — fix the current CI failures on a PR locally without pushing
 - [draft continue](#draft-continue) — resume a stopped or failed run
 - [draft delete](#draft-delete) — remove a single run
 - [draft prune](#draft-prune) — bulk-delete finished runs